Sikh Beliefs On Drug And Alcohol Rehab

 Sikhs also follow 4 commandments, which prohibit dishonoring the creator’s intention by cutting the hair, bodily harm through tobacco use, eating sacrificial meat, and and committing adultery.

-Kirt Karna allows Sikhs to maintain self-control as he or she avoids toxic environments that can breed substance abuse.
+Kirt Karna allows Sikhs to maintain self-control as they avoid toxic environments that can breed substance abuse.
 As a result, drug use has become a taboo in the Sikh community.
 Because of traditional beliefs that prohibit ego-gratifying behaviors, individuals battling trauma manifesting as substance abuse have little room to discuss the problems.
 Additionally, members of the Sikh community may not be understanding or knowledgeable on how to understand substance abuse outside of a spiritual context.
 Sikh individuals with drug or alcohol problems often feel isolated in their communities, which can worsen substance abuse problems and cause them to avoid seeking drug or alcohol rehab.
+Due to these factors, the Sikh community tends to have a negative viewpoint on substance abuse.
+Fear of loss of status has prevented many from seeking treatment despite their need for professional help.

 Some who have experienced substance abuse may have gone through dark times where they need the support of their community to reconnect with God.
 Others need treatment and medications that will help with symptoms of drug withdrawal and place them in groups who understand what substance abuse is like or connect them to Sikh faith-based groups.

 Treatment centers have included holistic and faith-based healing practices in their programs to include a wider range of therapies.
-Contact a dedicated treatment specialist to discover which facilities are best for Sikh practitioners, and which faith-based 12-Step programs may be available.
-If you or a loved one needs freedom from harmful chemicals, take charge of your well and contact a treatment specialist today.
+Contact a treatment provider to discover which facilities are geared towards Sikh practitioners and which faith-based 12-Step programs may be available.
+If you or a loved want to seek treatment, contact a treatment provider today.